I have been sitting in front of my laptop for an hour or two now trying to write an article. My target is to write just two articles a week.

 Instagram is one of the social media that I like the most (mainly because I like looking at pictures).
 This is also a great platform to build a following on since there are billions of Instagram users just like Facebook.

 This is one of my favorite things to do when I’m not in the mood to write an article.
-I usually spend my time learning about the ins and outs of blogging and most especially SEO.
+I usually spend my time learning about the ins and outs of blogging and most especially SEO and also about blog monetization.

 Subscribe to Other Blogs

 Do you know any other things to do on a slow day at work?
-Feel free to share your comments and suggestions, tips, and recommendations on the comment section below.
+Feel free to share your comments, suggestions, tips, and recommendations in the comment section below.